gruberse/opti-flex/README.md

 ### API

-The Optimizer is implemented using FastAPI with the following interfaces:
+The Optimizer is implemented using FastAPI with the following interfaces (Swagger documentation available on /docs):

 - GET /optimizations to retieve all optimizations
 - GET /optimizations/{optimization_id} to retrieve a specific optimization